USEPA/CMAQ/DOCS/Release_Notes/aero7_overview.md

 emissions are preprocessed in input files.
 Approach 3 makes use of separate biogenic emission mapping profiles for CB6r3-aero6 and CB6r3-aero7 available within CMAQ (see [biogenic emission update](biogenic_apinene.md)).
 Approach 3 is not an option if your biogenic emissions were pre-processed.

-Potential combustion SOA (pcSOA) formation is driven by emission of the VOC precursor, pcVOC.
-In order to zero out contributions from pcSOA in your model run, set the emissions scale factor for pcVOC to 0. in your emission control file.

 ### More information on science updates in *aero7*